My Dublin 1963 // My Dubliners 2020

 By: Alen MacWeeney

-The text on facing pages is composed of social commentary gleaned from a posting of each of the book’s photographs on Dublin social media platform Down Memory Lane, eliciting a flood of 70,000 responses during 2020.
+The text on facing pages consists in social commentary gleaned from a posting by Pesya Altman, co-author, artist and partner of MacWeeney, of each of the book’s photographs on Dublin social media platform Down Memory Lane, eliciting a flood of 70,000 responses during 2020.
+The idea for the book was born.

 These photographs of Dublin and Dubliners in 1963 have pertinent social and historical value as attested by their placement in numerous US Universities and museums.
 The text offers a novel way of understanding and appreciating a full gamut of Dublin personalities through their reactions to the posting of these photographs during the current pandemic.
 The responses ranged from wonder and incredulity to heated derision, offset by the hilarity that characterize Dubliners.
-The richness of the commentary will be of interest to any Irish person curious to glimpse Dublin life in the ’60s and to gauge the reactions of Dubliners today.
+The richness of the comments will be of interest to any Irish person curious to glimpse Dublin life in the ’60s and to gauge the reactions of Dubliners today.
+They are entrancing, comical, absurd and poignant, adding a unique dimension to Irish social history.

 ABOUT THE AUTHOR

-He lives in New York and Sag Harbor, with yearly travels to Ireland.
+He lives in New York City and Sag Harbor, with yearly travels to Ireland.